rinzindorjit/b4uesports/README.md

 #### Vercel Deployments
 - Uses mock authentication to avoid CORS issues
 - Generates mock user data and tokens for testing
+- No real Pi balance checking in testnet mode

 #### Production
 - Uses real Pi Network authentication
 - Requests permissions for payments, username, and wallet address
 - Verifies access token with Pi Network backend

+## Testnet Mode

+In testnet mode (Vercel deployments), the application:
+- Uses mock payments with no real Pi deductions
+- Always allows purchases (no insufficient balance errors)
+- Does not require passphrases for transactions
+- Shows "Testnet" labels throughout the UI

 ## Building for Production